Particular/docs.particular.net/tutorials/monitoring-setup/index.md

 The monitoring queue is created with a new monitoring instance.
 By default, it is named `Particular.Monitoring`.

-To get an NServiceBus endpoint to send metric data to the monitoring queue, install the `NServiceBus.Metrics.ServiceControl` Nuget package.
+To get an NServiceBus endpoint to send metric data to the monitoring queue, install the `NServiceBus.Metrics.ServiceControl` NuGet package.
 From the Visual Studio **Package Manager Console** window, execute the following:

 snippet: SetupMonitoring-InstallPackage